Will Zalatoris Earns First PGA Tour Win at FedEx St. Jude Championship

-Will Zalatoris earns first PGA Tour win at FedEx St. Jude Championship originally appeared on NBC Sports Chicago
+Will Zalatoris earns first PGA Tour win at FedEx St. Jude Championship originally appeared on NBC Sports Washington

 At long last, Will Zalatoris is a winner on the PGA Tour.